tier4/AutowareArchitectureProposal.proj/Vehicle/Vehicle.md

 ## Role

-There are two main roles of Vehicle Stack:
+There are two main roles of Vehicle stack:

 - **Conversion of Autoware commands to a vehicle-specific format**
 - **Conversion of vehicle status in a vehicle-specific format to Autoware messages**